First published May 2, 2014

 Then quickly say, ” oh wait, YES, we have a goldfish!”

-By “pet people”.
+At least, by “pet people”.

 When we picked her up that day, she was carrying a clear plastic bag with something floating in it and had a HUGE smile on her face.

 We already had “us” a dog at the time.

 A crazy, makes Marley look like a tame poodle, uber hyper, eats furniture, poop, crayons, and entire bundt cakes yellow lab mix dog named Riley.